International Tax Topics

 Vanderbilt uses an online database called GLACIER to collect information to make a tax assessment.
 GLACIER is the secure online database used to collect and manage tax information for all international persons receiving payment from Vanderbilt.

 When the International Tax Office (ITO) is notified that you will be receiving payments, we will send you an email with instructions to access GLACIER.
 You will receive an email from email@example.com which will contain your GLACIER access codes.
 You must complete the GLACIER questionnaire, then print and sign the completed forms.
-You can send the forms by regular postal mail, scan and email them, or drop off the signed forms and any listed copies of immigration documents to the address listed in the GLACIER instructions.
+You can send the forms by regular postal mail or scan and email them and any listed copies of immigration documents to the address listed in the GLACIER instructions.
 If you have problems completing GLACIER please contact firstname.lastname@example.org.

 F-1 and J-1 students are exempt from FICA taxes for the first 5 calendar years of status.
 Additionally, in certain situations, if an F-1 or J-1 continues to be a student for more than 5 years, they can continue to receive the FICA exemption.
 J-1 non-students (researchers, professors, trainees, etc.) are exempt from FICA taxes for the first two calendar years of J-1 status.